FajkPes/OpenLEAudio/README.md

 Version 0.9 Beta is experimental.
 Use a dedicated USB Bluetooth adapter, keep a Windows-stack adapter available when possible, and use the included restore tool if you need to return the selected adapter to the Windows driver.

 ---------------------------------------------------------------------------
-Made by FajkPes with a massive help from Claude Code and ChatGPT Code, 2026
+Made by FajkPes, Claude Code and Chat GPT Codex.
+2026